GabrielVareilles/rails-matching/README.md

 # MATCHING USERS in Rails

 This tutorial will detail how to match users on multiple criterias.\
+We will only talk about backend.

 Lets say we want to match users on their fruits tastes :apple: :banana: :orange: :strawberry: :peach:

-Each user taste relative to a fruit will be from 0 to 5.
+Each user taste relative to a fruit will be an integer from 0 to 5 (this could also work with floats).

 ## Rails template
 Lets start with a [devise template](https://github.com/lewagon/rails-templates):